Intro to American Indian Studies

 iii.
 Some who wanted enrollment were denied because of long-standing jealousies.

 b.
-Those who can prove themselves to be descended from those initially enrolled are considered to be enrolled and are called Native American.
+Those who can prove themselves to be descended from those initially enrolled by the Federal government in the 1930s are considered to be enrolled and are called Native American.

 i.
 Some restrictions, like "blood quantum" (the % of Native American ancestry you can prove) apply but vary by tribe.